 Humid Environment: CCT procedures often call for high humidity environments.
 Typically they specify 95 to 100 percent RH.
 These may be achieved by using ASTM D 2247.11 As an alternative, a B117 chamber sometimes may be used to apply a pure water fog.

 Dry-Off Environment: A dry-off environment may be achieved in an open laboratory or inside a chamber.
 The area should be maintained with enough air circulation to avoid stratification and to allow drying of the material.
 The definition of “dry-off” can be problematic.
 There is disagreement on whether a specimen should be considered dry when the surface is dry, or when the specimen has dried throughout.
 As corrosion products build up, the time necessary to achieve full dry-off may increase.

 Corrosive Immersion Environment: This environment would normally consist of an aqueous solution with an electrolyte at a specified concentration, typically up to 5 percent.
 Typical pH is 4 to 8, and temperature usually is specified.
 The solution will become contaminated with use, so it should be changed on a regular basis.

 Water Immersion Environment: Distilled or deionized water should be used.
-ASTM D 119312 provides useful guidance on water purity.
-The immersion container should be made of plastic or other inert material.
-Acidity of the bath should be within a pH range of 6 to 8.
-Temperature should be 24°C, ±3°C. Conductivity should be < 50 mmho/cm at 25°C.
+ASTM D 119312 provides guidance on water purity.
+The immersion container should be made of plastic or other inert material. pH acidity of the bath should be within 6 to 8.
+Temperature should be 24°C, ±3°C. Conductivity should be less than 50 mmho/cm at 25°C.

 Guidelines for CCTs